airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

 Broker(middlewares=[MyMiddleware])
 ```

-This method consumes message body to send and any other options passing to `publish` call (destination. headers, etc).
+This method consumes the message body to send and any other options passing to the `publish` call (destination. headers, etc).

 Also, you can specify middleware for publisher object as well.
-In this case, use should create a function the same with `publish_scope` signature and use it as a publisher middleware:
+In this case, you should create a function with the same `publish_scope` signature and use it as a publisher middleware:

 ```python linenums="1" hl_lines="12"
 async def publisher_middleware(